-Warning: If you rely on the information provided with the History feature, you might want to periodically save your database to a different name (leaving the previous named version as a "backup" copy).
+Goto Clicking this button will open your Microsoft® Word document and go to this tag.
+History Clicking this button will show your tag's creation/modification history.
+Suspect If your requirement is Suspect, clicking this button will clear the requirement of being "suspect" in the database.
+You should only clear a requirement of being suspect if you have verified the requirement is still correct. periodically you rely on the information provided with the History feature, you might want to save your database to a different name (leaving the previous named version as a opy).
 Otherwise, should you lose the database, the History information would also be lost.